Best Bread Knife Reviews 2019

 In fact, a variant of this model was featured as one of our top electric knife sharpeners.

-As a quick reminder, we really like the Zelite Infinity X50 as our best bread knife.
+As a quick reminder, we really like the Zelite Infinity X50 as our best serrated knife.
 However, there are many other deserving bread knives available for sale at Amazon with great prices.
 Here are links to a few of our other favorites.
 Thanks for visiting!